jdcreedon/filegrunt/README.md

 4. Duplicate image files are then compared to each other using OpenCV bitwise XOR which results in all zeros if images match
 5. The duplicates are recorded in the sqlite database
 6. The destination directory for the duplicate files can be selected
+7. The duplicate files can be moved to the dstination directory.

 # TODO
 - Create a FileGrunt Logo - without this nothing will work!
 - Allow visual inspection of original and duplicate
 - Decide on which one should be classed as a duplicate e.g. earliest date?
-- Move the Duplicates to a location for archival/deletion
 - Remove the duplicates from the source
-- Improve README.md file as I go.
+- Improve README.md file.
 - Setup Gitlab for CI/CD
 - Figure out how to create a cross platform executable/installation package.
 - Create a Wiki/Issues list and tidy up this file :-)